dino-guy/Nifty-50-Monthly_Analysis/README.md

 # 🚀 Project Overview

-This project presents a comprehensive technical analysis of selected Nifty 50 stocks using Price Action and Smart Money Concepts (SMC).
+This project presents a technical analysis of selected Nifty 50 stocks using Price Action and Smart Money Concepts (SMC).

 The analysis focuses on identifying: